 The Estes Park Police Department provides traffic control and security for special events throughout the year.
 Patrol Officers, Community Service Officers and Auxiliary work together during the following large events, which attract thousands of visitors:

 To request police assistance with traffic control and/or security at a special event, go to the Estes Park Events Complex page to fill out an application.
 Upcoming events can be viewed on the Town's calendar.

 The Estes Park Police Department is responsible for animal control within the limits of the Town of Estes Park.
-To report domesticated animal control issues within Town of Estes Park, call police dispatch at 970-586-4000.
+To report domesticated animal control issues or wildlife hazards within Town of Estes Park, call police dispatch at 970-586-4000.
 To report domesticated animal control issues outside the Town of Estes Park, contact Larimer County Humane Society at 970-226-3647.
 For issues with wildlife (non-domesticated animals), contact Colorado Parks and Wildlife at 970-472-4300.